 1. Free summer concerts

-Thanks to all of our fantastic parks, New Yorkers have plenty of choices for where to spend time outdoors during the warm weather months!
-You can hear some incredible music performances in NYC parks this summer, all for free.
+Thanks to all of our fantastic parks, New Yorkers have plenty of choices for where to spend time outdoors during the warm weather months.
+You can hear some incredible music performances in NYC parks, all for free.
 Some of them include SummerStage, Bryant Park’s “Picnic Performances”, and New York Philharmonic’s “Concert in the Parks.”

 Check out the full schedule of free concerts here.